hyundai-robotics/doc-hi6-sdk/book.md

 We will learn how to develop an app by developing plug-ins for a virtual vision system named ArgosX to be installed in a robot.

-- Specifications of ArgosX and interface plug-ins</br>
+- Specifications of ArgosX and interface plug-ins<br>
-- ArgosX stub</br>
+- ArgosX stub<br>
-- Creating an ArgosX project</br>
+- Creating an ArgosX project<br>
-- Creating ip_addr and port attributes</br>
+- Creating ip_addr and port attributes<br>
-- Creating functions for the ArgosX robot language</br>
+- Creating functions for the ArgosX robot language<br>
-- Implementing functions for the ArgosX robot language</br>
+- Implementing functions for the ArgosX robot language<br>
-- Calling the xhost module methods</br>
+- Calling the xhost module methods<br>
-- Manual for referring to the xhost module methods</br>
+- Manual for referring to the xhost module methods<br>
-- Solving the robot language function-blocking problem</br>
+- Solving the robot language function-blocking problem<br>

 [__SOURCE](3-practice-argosx/1-roblang/1-concept-interface.md)
 # 3.1.1 Specifications of ArgosX and interface plug-ins